Miller-Media/modern-framework/README.md

 ```
 **Note**: By using the WP CLI to create your plugin, the boilerplate is automatically cloned, customized, and used as the skeleton for your new plugin!

+### Make It Do Something
+To begin programming the functionality of your new plugin, start adding methods to the *`./your-plugin-dir/classes/Plugin.php`* class file, taking care to [hook them into wordpress using @annotations](https://github.com/Miller-Media/modern-wordpress/wiki/@Annotations).

+Thats it.
+Have fun!